Discover magical places in Poland

 It was here on the 1st September 1939 at 4.30 in the morning that the first shot of World War Two was fired.
 The Nazi German battleship ‘Schleswig-Holstein’, ostensibly on a goodwill visit, sailed up the Vistula and fired at point blank range on the Westerplatte Garrison buildings.
 It was here too that the Trade Union movement, Solidarity, was formed, an act that triggered the eventual collapse of the Soviet Empire.
 We will have a guided tour of this fascinating city with lunch included.

 A free day.
-This evening we will have our Farewell Dinner in Gdansk
+This evening we will have our Farewell Dinner.

 Our tour ends this morning.
-Note the Tour Directors will not be returning to the UK at this time as they are proceeding on to the Baltic States tour, which starts in 3 days and 200 miles from here.
+Note: the Tour Directors will not be returning to the UK at this time as they are proceeding on to the Baltic States tour, which starts in 3 days and 200 miles from here.

 INCLUDED IN PRICE